Sienci-Labs/Resources/superlongboard/slb-manual.md

 ![](/_images/_superlongboard/_manual/slb_ma_p21_GIF.gif){.aligncenter .size-full}

-You should find that probing with the SLB/SLB-EXT is faster due to its 32-bit processor, speeding up cycle times for zeroing and tool changing.
-You might also find that the touches are so much more sensitive that you don't need to hold the touch plate in place anymore.
-Otherwise, all other aspects of probing should follow what you're familiar with.

 If you go to probe and find that there's a touch being detected when there shouldn't be, either the probe or the TLS signal needs to be inverted.
 Try toggling the firmware setting $6 or $668, then check again.
-For other reading on touch plate setup, see [our MK2 resources here](https://resources.sienci.com/view/lmk2-touch-plate).

 ## Status Lights